sampathramas/Learning_Markdown.md/README.md

 By adding two asterisks on each side the text will be rendered as bold: **This text should be bold**

 ***By adding three asterisks on each side of the text, the text will be displayed as bold and italisized.***

+1. Heading one
+   1. Sub heading one
+   2. Sub heading two
+- [x] Todo one